On the Mass Ratio Distribution of Black Hole Mergers in Triple Systems: Conclusions

 As the number of GW observations continues to grow, it will become much easier to distinguish between different merger formation channels.
 We have shown the potential for future observations to constrain the importance of hierarchical triples to the cumulative BH merger rate given the efficiency of producing high total mass, low mass ratio events.
 We leave it to a future study to probe the sensitivity of these conclusions to different assumptions, such as those concerning binary evolution or accounting for mass transfer from the tertiary companion.

 \software{\texttt{numpy} \citep{walt_numpy_2011}, \texttt{scipy} \citep{2020SciPy}, \texttt{matplotlib} \citep{hunter_matplotlib:_2007}, \texttt{COSMIC} \citep{2020zndo...3905335B}}

 \acknowledgments

 We thank Kyle Kremer, Scott Coughlin, Michael Zevin, Max Moe, and Rosanne Di Stefano for useful discussions and suggestions.
 We thank Kyle Kremer for providing the cluster models used in this work.
+C.R. acknowledges support from NSF Grant AST-2009916 at Carnegie Mellon University and a New Investigator Research Grant from the Charles E. Kaufman Foundation.
+G.F.\ acknowledges support from NASA Grant 80NSSC21K1722.
 Computations were supported in part through the resources and staff contributions provided for the Quest high performance computing facility at Northwestern University, which is jointly supported by the Office of the Provost, the Office for Research, and Northwestern University Information Technology.
-This work also used computing resources at CIERA funded by NSF Grant PHY-1726951 and computing resources provided by Northwestern University and the Center for Interdisciplinary Exploration and Research in Astrophysics (CIERA).
+This work also used computing resources at the Center for Interdisciplinary Exploration and Research in Astrophysics (CIERA) funded by NSF Grant PHY-1726951 and computing resources provided by CIERA.